Infineon/linux-optiga-trust-m/README.md

 Usage : Sign and verify
 Example:

-Signing the message in the test_sign.txt file using the TrustM EC key and saving the generated signature in the test_sign.sig file.
+Signing the message in the test_sign.txt file using the TrustM RSA key and saving the generated signature in the test_sign.sig file.

 ```console
 openssl pkeyutl -provider trustm_provider -inkey 0xe0fd:^  -sign -rawin -in test_sign.txt -out test_sign.sig